exquery/corpusql-parser/README.md

 ============================
 [![Build Status](https://github.com/exquery/corpusql-parser/actions/workflows/ci.yml/badge.svg)](https://github.com/exquery/corpusql-parser/actions/workflows/ci.yml) [![Java 8+](https://img.shields.io/badge/java-8+-4c7e9f.svg)](http://java.oracle.com) [![License](https://img.shields.io/badge/license-BSD-blue.svg)](http://opensource.org/licenses/BSD-3-Clause)

-This library implements a Corpus Query Language Parser in Java 1.6, using [Antlr v4](http://www.antlr.org/).
+This library implements a Corpus Query Language Parser in Java 1.8, using [Antlr v4](http://www.antlr.org/).

-As no offical Corpus Query Language specification is available, the gramar definition for this parser was derived from running `jjdoc` against the javacc [`cql`](https://raw.githubusercontent.com/INL/BlackLab/master/core/src/main/javacc/nl/inl/blacklab/queryParser/corpusql/cql.jj) grammar from the [Institute of Dutch Lexicology](http://www.inl.nl/) [BlackLab](https://github.com/INL/BlackLab) project.
+As no official Corpus Query Language specification is available, the gramar definition for this parser was derived from running `jjdoc` against the javacc [`cql`](https://raw.githubusercontent.com/INL/BlackLab/master/core/src/main/javacc/nl/inl/blacklab/queryParser/corpusql/cql.jj) grammar from the [Institute of Dutch Lexicology](http://www.inl.nl/) [BlackLab](https://github.com/INL/BlackLab) project.

 The parser generates an AST (Abstract Syntax Tree) which you can then use in your own application for whatever you wish.
 The class [Main](https://github.com/exquery/corpusql-parser/blob/master/src/main/java/com/evolvedbinary/cql/parser/Main.java) shows how the parser can be used.
 You can also execute `Main` as an application if you want to understand the node-tree produced by the parser.